ibm-cloud-docs/vmware-service/vmaas/cluster-adding-deleting.md

 4. Locate the stretched resource pool where you want to add the cluster and expand the cluster section.
 Then, click **Add cluster**.
 5. In the **Add cluster** pane, specify the settings for the new cluster.
     1. Specify the cluster name.
     2. Select the host quantity.
-A minimum of 14 is required for stretch vSAN storage.
+A minimum of 14 is required for stretched vSAN storage.
     3. Select the Sapphire Rapids host profile.
     4. Review the cost, accept the terms, and click **Order**.